wtbarnes/fiasco/docs/index.rst

 Welcome to the documentation for fiasco. fiasco provides a Python interface to the `CHIANTI atomic database`_.
 In addition to several high-level abstractions of the atomic data, fiasco also provides many common atomic physics calculations. fiasco takes much of its inspiration from the `ChiantiPy`_ package which provides similar functionality.

-.. warning:: fiasco is still in the early stages of development and as such frequent changes will be
-             made to the API.
-Use at your own risk.

-.. warning:: fiasco currently only supports v8 of the CHIANTI database.
-In
+.. warning:: fiasco currently only supports version 8 of the CHIANTI database.
-             the future, older versions of the database will be supported.

 .. toctree::
   :maxdepth: 1